Early Life and Education of Tony Romo: A Complete Timeline

 April 21, 1980: Tony Romo's Birth

 On April 21, 1980, Antonio Ramiro Romo, later known as Tony Romo, was born.
-He would become an American football quarterback.
+He would grow up to become an American professional football quarterback.

-In 1996, Tony Romo started as quarterback for the Burlington High School Demons as a junior.
+In 1996, Tony Romo began his career as the quarterback for the Burlington High School Demons as a junior.

-In the 1997 season, Tony Romo earned All-Racine County football team and Wisconsin Football Coaches Association All-State first team honors while playing for the Burlington High School Demons.
+In the 1997 season, Tony Romo earned several honors, including All-Racine County football team and Wisconsin Football Coaches Association All-State first team honors.

 1998: All-Racine County Team

-In 2000, as a sophomore at Eastern Illinois University, Tony Romo ranked second in Division I-AA in passing efficiency.
+In 2000, during his sophomore season at Eastern Illinois University, Tony Romo ranked second in Division I-AA in passing efficiency, and was honored as an All-America honorable mention, an All-Ohio Valley Conference member, and the OVC Player of the Year.

 2001: Ohio Valley Conference Championship Appearance